US unemployment claims jump to 965,000 as virus takes toll

 Some states and cities are resisting shutdowns, partly out of fear of the economic consequences but raising the risk of further infections.
 Minnesota allowed in-person dining to resume this week.
 Michigan is poised to do the same.
 Some bars and restaurants in Kansas City are extending their hours.

+“While prospects for the economy later in 2021 are upbeat, the labor market recovery has taken a step backward,” said Nancy Vanden Houten, an economist at Oxford Economics, “and we expect claims to remain elevated, with the risk that they rise from last week’s levels.”

+Last week’s applications for aid might have been elevated in part because state employment offices had been closed over the holidays, requiring some jobless people to wait until last week to apply.
+The addition of a $300-a-week federal unemployment benefit, as part of a rescue aid package enacted late last month, may have also encouraged more people to apply, Vanden Houten said.

-In addition to the first-time applications for unemployment aid last week, the government said Thursday that 5.3 million Americans are continuing to receive state jobless benefits, up from 5.1 million in the previous week.
+In addition to last week’s first-time applications for unemployment aid, the government said Thursday that 5.3 million Americans are continuing to receive state jobless benefits, up from 5.1 million in the previous week.
+It suggests that fewer people who are out of work are finding jobs.

-Many more Americans are receiving jobless aid from two federal programs — one that provides extended benefits to people who have exhausted their state aid and another that supplies benefits to self-employed and contract workers.
+About 11.6 million people received jobless aid from two federal programs in the week that ended Dec.
+26, the latest period for which data is available.
+One of those programs provides extended benefits to people who have exhausted their state aid.
+The other supplies benefits to self-employed and contract workers.

 Those two programs had expired near the end of December.
-They were belatedly renewed, through mid-March, in a $900 billion rescue aid package that Congress approved and President Donald Trump signed into law.
-That package also includes $600 relief checks for most adults and a supplemental unemployment benefit payment of $300 a week.
+They were belatedly renewed, through mid-March, in the $900 billion rescue aid package that Congress approved and President Donald Trump signed into law.
+That legislation also included $600 relief checks for most adults and a supplemental unemployment benefit payment of $300 a week.
 Congressional Democrats favor boosting the checks to $2,000 and extending federal aid beyond March, as does President-elect Joe Biden.

 The U.S. job market’s weakness was made painfully clear in the December employment report that the government issued last week.
 Employers shed jobs for the first time since April as the pandemic tightened its grip on consumers and businesses.